Mobility – Strength – Skill

 Variation #1: The Squat

 The squat is slightly more upright and as a result the knees get pushed forward toward the toes.
-This means that there will be more quad and calf engagement and less upper posterior chain (hamstring, glutes, low back).
-The similarities are a muffled version between a back squat and a barbell deadlift.
+This means that there will be more quad and calf engagement and less work done by the posterior chain (hamstring, glutes, low back).
+The differences here could be compared to a deadlift vs. a clean pull.
 The dumbbell starts directly between your feet and the pull is very vertical without much forward and backward travel at all.

 If a workout isn’t partial to any particular variation of the movement you should pick the one with which you are most comfortable and sustainable.